-The Employee Justice Legal Team is here to protect the rights of employees from being exploited by their employers.
+The California Employee Rights Legal Group is here to protect the rights of employees from being exploited by their employers.
 We offer protections in all aspects of the law and will represent you to ensure justice is served.
 Below are the various branches of the law in which we practice.
 Our attorneys are seasoned veterans with years of experience under their built and unrivaled knowledge of the law.
-The Employee Justice Legal Team is here for you.
+The California Employee Rights Legal Group is here for you.
 If you believe your rights have been violated but are unsure of the law, check out the branches below to get a better understanding.
 Call our law office for free consultation if you have any questions.

 Employment in the state of California is at-will, which means that employees work for their employers under their own will.
 Employers then have the right to dismiss their employees at any time for any reason.
 But the conditions under which they terminate an employee cannot conflict with the various federal or state laws put in place in order to protect an employee’s rights.
 So employers have the right to dismiss their employees, the reasons behind their decisions cannot be against the law.
 If employers violate the law and terminate one of their workers for something for which the worker is protected, it is called wrongful termination, and the affected employee can file a lawsuit against their employer and receive compensation for the damages.